freem/VPF0Viewer/README.txt

 - removal
 ~ internal thing

+v0.0.3 - (in development)
++ Very early version of GIF to VPF0 converter

 v0.0.2a - 2016/10/23
 !
 Fixed palette bug with 8pp images.
 I should've known; the logos are the same.